-- Developmental Evaluation or Psychological Assessment: must be signed and cannot be more than 3 years old. - Explain to the parent if the child's disability is approved by DDS, all medical information that has been provided for the applicant child's level of decision will be submitted to the contractor to make the LOC decision and, if DCLH is approved, updated medical information will be requested at the intervals specified by the contractor for subsequent LOC reviews. - Provide DOM DCLH-307, Request for Information, for initial level of care requests to inform the parent to provide the completed and signed DCLH Medical Necessity/Level of Care Statement and required medical documentation based on the level of care recommended by the child's physician.
-Attach the DCLH medical/LOC form and accompanying information, i.e., form instructions, level of care information and required medical documentation.
-Retain a copy of DCLH 307, if issued manually. - DOM DCLH-309, Request for Information, will be used to follow-up when no LOC information or incomplete information is received in response to the initial request via DCLH-307.
-Retain a copy of DCLH-309 is issued manually. - Send only DDS disability approvals to the contractor for a level of care decision.
-The timeframes for notifying contractor of the need for LOC decision are as follows: - o Applications notify the contractor within 2-business days of receipt of the DDS approval.
-The 2-day count begins the day after receipt of the DDS approval. - o Reviews notify the contractor no earlier than 60-days, but no less than 30-days, prior to the end of the child's current 12-month eligibility period, of the need for a new decision. - If a DDS re-exam is requested at the same time as the LOC re-review, obtain the DDS decision prior to requesting the updated level of care decision. - NOTE: The DDS re-exam material may be sent to DDS at the first of the month prior to the requested re-exam month. - For the LOC determination, provide the fully completed and signed DCLH Medical Necessity/Level of Care Statement and all medical information received to date to the Contractor by completing the fillable "Level of Care Routing Form".
-This form transmits information to the contractor and allows the worker to provide any additional comments.
-Retain a copy of the form. - Attach and upload the DDS approval determination and all associated medical information to the contractor's web portal. - NOTE: For reviews, send only the current medical information used by DDS to approve continuing disability.
+Developmental Evaluation or Psychological Assessment: must be signed and cannot be more than 3 years old.

+- Explain to the parent if the child's disability is approved by DDS, all medical information that has been provided for the applicant child's level of decision will be submitted to the contractor to make the LOC decision and, if Katie Beckett is approved, updated medical information will be requested at the intervals specified by the contractor for subsequent LOC reviews. - Provide DOM KBP-307, Request for Information, for initial level of care requests to inform the parent to provide the completed and signed DCLH Medical Necessity/Level of Care Statement and required medical documentation based on the level of care recommended by the child's physician.
+Attach the Katie Beckett medical/LOC form, parent skills checklist, and accompanying information, i.e., form instructions, level of care information and required medical documentation.
+Retain a copy of KBP 307, if issued manually. - DOM KBP-309, Request for Information, will be used to follow-up when no LOC information or incomplete information is received in response to the initial request via KBP-307.
+Retain a copy of KBP-309 if issued manually. - Send only DDS disability approvals to the contractor for a level of care decision.
+The timeframes for notifying contractor of the need for LOC decision are as follows:

-Regional Office Responsibility for the Level of Care Decision (continued)
+- Applications notify the contractor within 2-business days of receipt of the DDS approval.
+The 2-day count begins the day after receipt of the DDS approval. - o Reviews notify the contractor no earlier than 60-days, but no less than 30-days, prior to the end of the child's current 12-month eligibility period of the need for a new decision. - If a DDS re-exam is requested at the same time as the LOC re-review, obtain the DDS decision prior to requesting the updated level of care decision.

+NOTE: The DDS re-exam material may be sent to DDS at the first of the month prior to the requested re-exam month.

+• For the LOC determination, provide the fully completed and signed Katie Beckett Program Medical Necessity/Level of Care Statement, Parent Skills Checklist, DDS decision, and all medical information received to date to the Contractor with the Katie Beckett Program Application Checklist. .

+NOTE: For reviews, send only the current medical information used by DDS to approve continuing disability.

-- The contractor will notify the DOM of one of the following outcomes: - Administrative Denial: If the contractor is unable to make a LOC decision due to insufficient medical information, the regional office will be notified to deny administratively and the denial reason will be required information was not provided. - NOTE: When failure to provide requested information causes DCLH eligibility to be terminated, a courtesy call is required before the adverse action is taken. - Approval: If the level of care is approved, the contractor will send their Notice of Approval for the case record with a review interval of 1, 2 or 3 years.
-The RO will make the final decision regarding the child's eligibility on all other factors of eligibility and issue notice of the DCLH approval. - LOC Denial: If LOC is denied, the contractor will notify DOM to deny DCLH eligibility on level of care.
+- After reviewing the contractor's recommendation, DOM medical staff will notify the RO of one of the following outcomes: - Administrative Denial: If the contractor is unable to make a LOC decision due to insufficient medical information, the regional office will be notified to deny administratively, and the denial reason will be required information was not provided.

+NOTE: When failure to provide requested information causes Katie Beckett eligibility to be terminated, a courtesy call is required before the adverse action is taken.

+Approval: If the level of care is approved, the contractor will send their Notice of Approval for the case record with a review interval of 1, 2 or 3 years.
+The RO will make the final decision regarding the child's eligibility on all other factors of eligibility and issue notice of the DCLH approval.

+LOC Denial: If LOC is denied, DOM medical staff will notify DOM to deny Katie Beckett eligibility on level of care.
 The DOM action must take place first.
 Then contractor issues their LOC medical denial decision to the parent.